srirampamerla/Cassandra_2_kafka_data_pipeline/Cassandra_2_Kafka/README.md

-This project demonstrate how to setup developmen enviornment locally This is a repo help you to understand and launch Kafka cluster
+This project demonstrates how to set up a development environment locally This is a repo help you to understand and launch the Kafka cluster

 ### Project Architecture: